DaCasBe/TwitchPy/docs/index.md

 + reward_id (str): When ID is not provided, this parameter returns Custom Reward Redemption objects for redemptions of the Custom Reward with ID reward_id

-+ id (str, optional): This param filters the results and only returns Custom Reward Redemption objects for the redemptions with matching ID
++ id (list, optional): When id is not provided, this param filters the results and only returns Custom Reward Redemption objects for the redemptions with matching ID
+                       Maximum: 50

 + status (str, optional): This param filters the Custom Reward Redemption objects for redemptions with the matching status
                           Can be one of UNFULFILLED, FULFILLED or CANCELED